cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 : The commitment hiding factor encoded as a serialized group element.

 E
-: The commitment blinding factor encoded as a serialized group element.
+: The commitment binding factor encoded as a serialized group element.

 ## Signing Packages {#encode-package}